arenekosreal/E5Renewer.Net/README.md

     Tips: We support json, yaml and toml formats, just let their contents be equal, the configuration result is same.

-3. Install Python
+3. Install .NET

-    See [here](https://www.python.org/about/gettingstarted/) for more info, we need python 3.11 and later.
+    See [here](https://learn.microsoft.com/en-us/dotnet/core/install/) for more info, we need .NET 8 and later.

 4. Get program

-    You can download prebuilt program at [Release](https://github.com/arenekosreal/e5renewer/releases) page, install the wheel by running `pip install /path/to/wheel.whl`.
+    You can download prebuilt program at [Release](https://github.com/arenekosreal/E5Renewer.Net/releases) page, simply choose which one you want, download it, unpack it and run it.
-    If you want to build from source, you can follow those steps:
+    If you want to build from source, you can run `dotnet publish` and you will find binaries at `bin/Release/net8.0`.
-    1. Install poetry

-        You can see [here](https://python-poetry.org/docs/) for more info.

-    2. Install dependencies

-        Run `poetry install` in the repository, if you want to make contributions, use `poetry install --with=dev` to install extra development dependencies.

-    3. Build wheel

-        Run `poetry build` in the repository, you will get wheel at `dist` folder.
+    You may want to pass `-p PublishAot=true` to generate a binary with less space usage.

 5. Run program

-    After you installed wheel, there should be a new command `e5renewer` available.
-Run `e5renewer -h` to see help.
-    If you want to run from source, simply run `poetry run e5renewer` in the repository.
+    Simply run `./E5Renewer` in binaries folder.

 ## Get running statistics